bjornwallner/ML_medbioinfo/README.md

 * Actions:

   * Write down descriptions for the concepts
-  * Come up with at least three questions that can be discussed.
   * Think about cases were ML can be applied to your particular area (this can be used in the project later as well).

 Hint: you can hide the prompt and output of code blocks by clicking the top right corner (see below) ![hide_prompt](images/hide_prompt.png)